 Resilient Islands Project – Science Component

-Assist the geographies in applying or adapting the IFRC tools: STM and VCA
+Assist the geographies in applying or adapting the IFRC tools: Strategic Targeting Methodology (STM) and Vulnerability and Capacity Assessment (VCA).

 Assess flooding using complex engineering models in the priority sites (Old Harbour Bay and Miches)